Sequence and Consequence: Adding the McKinsey axiom

 Using this, we can show: \begin{lemma} In any logic including \textsf{C2.FM}, whenever $\tau $ is orderly and ends with $\bot$, the length of $\makeseq{\tau}$ is a successor ordinal. \end{lemma} \begin{proof} Induction on the length of $\tau$.
 The base cases (1 and 2) are trivial.
 For the induction step, suppose $\tau$ is orderly and ends with $\bot$: then it is direct by \cref{mckin}, so $\makeseq{\tau}$ is of the form $\makeseq{\tau\slice{:-1}}+\makeseq{\theta}+\makeseq{\rho}$, where $\rho$ is shorter than $\tau$ and also ends with $\bot$; by the induction hypothesis, the length of $\makeseq{\rho}$ is a successor, so the length of $\makeseq{\tau}$ is a successor too. \end{proof}

-Combining this with \cref{truein}, we have: \begin{theorem}[the completeness half of \cref{fmcomp}] \textsf{C2.FM} is complete for finite ordinal sequence models closed under non-empty tailhood in which the domains of all sequences are successor ordinals. \end{theorem} And putting together this theorem with \cref{csfscompleteness}, we have \begin{theorem}[the completeness half of \cref{FSMcomp}] \textsf{C2.FSM} is complete for finite list-models (i.e., ordinal sequence models closed under non-empty tailhood whose domain consists of finitely many ordinal-sequences, each of finite length). \end{theorem}
+Combining this with \cref{truein}, we have: \begin{theorem}[the completeness half of \cref{fmcomp}] \textsf{C2.FM} is complete for finite ordinal sequence models closed under non-empty tailhood in which the domains of all sequences are successor ordinals. \end{theorem} And putting together \cref{sequentialitylemma,mckin,truein}, we have \begin{theorem}[the completeness half of \cref{FSMcomp}] \textsf{C2.FSM} is complete for finite list-models (i.e., ordinal sequence models closed under non-empty tailhood whose domain consists of finitely many ordinal sequences, each of finite length). \end{theorem}